pssdc/Traffic-Sign-Classifier/README.md

 ### Softmax probabilities

-The model predicts 4 out of 5 images correctly.
-Model has difficulty in predicting "Road work" sign.
+The model predicts 5 out of 5 images correctly.
+In some other iterations, model has difficulty in predicting "Road work" sign.
 I think it is relatively the most complex sign off all.
 Currently I have created my incremental dataset just by only rotating the images.
 I think, the model predictions can be further improved by adding various other transforms (color exposure, wrapping, scaling, cropping etc.) in the additional dataset.